 • Style: Covered call

-The Global X Nasdaq 100 Covered Call ETF (QYLD) is an index ETF that generates income by selling covered calls—an income-generating options strategy in which an investor sells call options on a stock or fund while owning an equivalent amount of shares of that stock or fund.
-In QYLD’s case, the strategy centers around the Nasdaq-100 Index, which is made up of the 100 largest non-financial companies listed on the Nasdaq Stock Exchange.
+The JPMorgan Equity Premium Income ETF (JEPI) is an actively managed ETF that generates income by selling covered calls: an income-generating options strategy in which an investor sells call options on a stock or fund while owning an equivalent amount of shares of that stock or fund.
+In JEPI’s case, the strategy centers around the S&P 500 Index.

 In short, when you sell covered calls, you receive a premium for selling the call options.
 If the underlying asset’s price rises above the call price at some point before the option expires, you’ll likely be assigned, and your shares will be called away.
 If the price remains below the call price, the option will expire worthless.
 Either way, you keep the premium.
 The ultimate effect of this strategy is that you constantly generate income while protecting against downside in the assets you hold, though you limit the amount of upside you can enjoy.

-Want to learn more about QYLD?
-Check out Global X’s provider site.
+Want to learn more about JEPI?
+Check out the JPMorgan Asset Management provider site.

 Related: 7 Best High-Dividend ETFs for Income-Hungry Investors